 Ask the students to create an electronic invitation (personalized) for inviting middle school teachers to a thank you performance organized by Grade 6-8 students.

-Presentation-Visual Effects
+5. Presentation-Visual Effects

 - Slide views

 - Animation

-- Adding sound
+- Importing data from other applications

 - Slide transition

-- → Uses of media clips and action buttons
+- Uses of media clips and action buttons

-- → Adding action button

-While teaching this chapter, tell the students that PowerPoint 2016 is used to create electronic presentations.
+While teaching this chapter, tell the students that PowerPoint 2019 is used to create electronic presentations.